January Lawn + Landscape Tips

 Happy New Year to Your Lawn & Landscape!

-Besides reviewing and planning for the season, there are a few critical things to do in January that will make a big difference in the success of your lawn and landscape in 2025:
+Besides reviewing and planning for the season, there a few critical things to do in January that will make a big difference in the success of your lawn and landscape in 2026:

-Moisture – With the coldest temperatures so far this winter forecasted for this week, talking about moisture is at the top of the January list of things to do.
+The biggest challenge for your winter landscape is lack of moisture.
+The Oklahoma City metro area is currently on week 6 without a good rainfall.
+December was our second driest December on record.
 One of the most critical aspects of plant winter survival is good soil moisture.
-Through the winter, keep an eye on rainfall and soil moisture.
+Through the winter keep an eye on rainfall and soil moisture.
 Anytime we go 7-10 days without any moisture, rain, or snow, be prepared to water.
 Evergreen plants, both needle and broadleaf, are most susceptible to winter damage when we have a dry winter.
 Don’t forget to inspect containers, raised plantings, and plantings under the eaves of your house are the first to become too dry.

 If it is above freezing and it hasn’t rained, the system will run through a cycle.

-Lawn Pre-Emergent – Your best chance to have a weed free lawn this year is to apply a pre-emergent In January or February.
+Your best chance to have a weed free lawn in 2026 is to apply a pre-emergent in January or February.
 The purpose of a pre-emergent is to prevent weed seeds from germinating.
 The next weeds to germinate in your lawn will be the ones that haunt you all summer.
 Spring and summer weeds will start growing as soon as soil temperatures start to warm in early March.

 A great time to control grassy weeds in dormant Bermuda is January and February .